South Side Park: South Side Park III (1900–1940)

 The third South Side Park, the best known and longest lived venue by that name, was on the north side of 39th Street (renamed Pershing Road in 1920) between South Wentworth Avenue and South Princeton Avenue, located at 41°49′28″N 87°37′58″W. It was a few blocks west of the 1884 ballpark.
-The 39th Street Grounds served as the playing field of the Chicago Wanderers cricket team during the 1893 World's Fair.
+The 39th Street Grounds served as the playing field of the Chicago Wanderers cricket club during the 1893 World's Fair and then through 1899.
 After Charles Comiskey built a wooden grandstand on the site in 1900, it became the home of the Chicago White Sox of the American League.
 It served as home to the White Sox first in 1900 as a minor league team, and then from 1901 to June 27, 1910, as a major league team.

-The team abandoned the wooden ballpark, with its capacity of 15,000, in the middle of the 1910 season after their new steel-and-concrete, and much larger Comiskey Park was finished, just three blocks north of the old park (corner to corner), where they began an 80 season run.
-Meanwhile, after some remodeling, South Side Park became the home of the newly formed Negro league baseball team called the Chicago American Giants in 1911.
-It was renamed Schorling's Park for team owner Rube Foster's white business partner, John C. Schorling, a south side saloon keeper who leased the grounds and, according to some sources, was Comiskey's son-in-law.
+The team abandoned the wooden ballpark, with its capacity of 15,000, in the middle of the 1910 season after the new (and much larger) steel and concrete Comiskey Park was finished, just three blocks north of the old park (corner to corner).
+So began a run of 80 1/2 seasons for the White Sox in their new home.

+Meanwhile, after some rebuilding, South Side Park became the home of the newly formed Negro league baseball team called the Chicago American Giants in 1911.
+It was renamed Schorling's Park for team owner Rube Foster's white business partner, John M. Schorling, a south side saloon keeper who leased the grounds.
+It was also called Cole's Park and American Giants Park during this era.

 The American Giants played their games there through the 1940 season.
 In late December, a fire heavily damaged the ballpark.
 Though often stated as happening on Christmas Day of 1940, it actually happened on the 23rd.
 Instead of rebuilding, the American Giants abandoned the site and would play their remaining seasons at Comiskey Park.
 Today, the Chicago Housing Authority's Wentworth Gardens housing project occupies the site.

 The South Side Park/Schorling's Park/Wentworth Gardens site is located across Pershing Road from a junkyard site which was named a Superfund site in the late 1990s.